Offer ends in: 2h 7m 27s

 1. Risk of Crossing Breeds

-Crossing two purebred dogs may have serious consequences on their offspring.
-Any health condition the parents have may show up at the puppy.
-When crossing a Rhodesian Ridgeback and a Labrador, owners must make sure to check the parents’ medical history to avoid ending up with a sick pet.
+Crossing two purebred dogs may have severe consequences for their offspring.
+Any health condition the parents have may show up in the puppy.
+When crossing a Rhodesian Ridgeback and a Labrador, owners must check the parents’ medical history to avoid ending up with a sick pet.
 Small-time breeders can hide the medical history of the parent breeds, so it is essential to avoid falling for the adorable puppy eyes at first glance.

 Labrador rhodesian ridgeback mix facts